I am so excited to finally share this Jamaican curry goat recipe with you. Goat meat marinade in

 What is Jamaican curry goat

 In Jamaica, curry goat isn’t the ‘every Sunday’ type of dish.
-We serve it mainly at special events such as weddings, parties, fun fairs… and funerals.
+More expensive than chicken or cow

-Curry goat takes some time to cook, but this tasty dish is worth the way.
+Curry goat takes some time to cook, but this tasty dish is worth the wait.

 Is it goat curry or curry goat?

 It is curry goat and not goat curry.
 Try not to say the latter when speaking with a Jamaican.

 Jamaicans are passionate about their food, culture, language and country.